PistonDevelopers/piston/README.md

 ## Start new project with Piston

-*Notice!
-We recommend using the Piston libraries directly instead of this repo.*

 Use one of the [examples](https://github.com/pistondevelopers/piston-examples) as guide.

 Almost all projects written in Rust use the Cargo package manager.